COLOR GIRL 114

 Thank you for telling me to treat my step-mom as if she was my mother.
 I don’t think would have a great relationship without you.

 Thank you for going to see the Between the Sheets tour with me even though you were only interested in seeing Chris Brown.

 Thank you for reminding me to always be kind to people even when I want to be petty.

 Thank you for telling me I wasn’t a bad kid even though everyone else thinks so.

-Thank for never getting me a dog because in reality I didn’t want to take care of it anyway.
+Thank you for never getting me a dog because in reality, I didn’t want to take care of it anyway.